Multipacker/framed/README.md

 `framed_zone_end()` to end it.
 Note that you have to call `framed_zone_end()` at all exit points of your function, or else the event will not be recorded.

 Here is a complete example.
-There are more complex ones availible in the [tests](/src/tests) folder.
+There are more complex ones available in the [tests](/src/tests) folder.

 > [!IMPORTANT]
 > This has not yet been tested because the project is not fully functional yet.
-> Test it before opening up the project.
+> Test it before opening the project.

 ```c
 #include <stdio.h>